willytrek/ChaoTan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Chao Tan is a final year undergraduate majoring in Optoelectronic Information Science and Engineering at the [College of Electronics and Information Engineering](https://eie.scu.edu.cn/eneieen/) at [Sichuan University](https://en.scu.edu.cn/).
-His research interest includes Computational Imaging (Fourier ptychography) and 3D display (Computer-generated holography).
-His previous major was Architecture in the School of Architecture and Environment at SCU.
-He switched his major to Optoelectronic Information in 2021 because he was interested in imaging, display, and holography.
+I am a final year undergraduate majoring in Optoelectronic Information Science and Engineering at the [College of Electronics and Information Engineering](https://eie.scu.edu.cn/eneieen/) at [Sichuan University](https://en.scu.edu.cn/).
+My research interest includes Computational Imaging, 3D Display, and Biomedical imaging.
+My previous major was Architecture in the School of Architecture and Environment at SCU.
+I switched my major to Optoelectronic Information in 2021 because I was interested in imaging, display, and holography.

-He is very fortunate to be advised by [Prof. An Pan ](http://www.piclaboratory.com/) of Pioneering Interdiscipline Center from [Xi'an Institute of Optics and Precision Mechanics ](http://english.opt.cas.cn/), [Chinese Academy of Sciences](https://english.cas.cn/).
+I am very fortunate to be advised by [Prof. An Pan ](http://www.piclaboratory.com/) of Pioneering Interdiscipline Center from [Xi'an Institute of Optics and Precision Mechanics ](http://english.opt.cas.cn/), [Chinese Academy of Sciences](https://english.cas.cn/).
 I was advised by [Prof. Jun Wang](https://eie.scu.edu.cn/info/1044/7779.htm) from [College of Electronics and Information Engineering](https://eie.scu.edu.cn/eneieen/) at [Sichuan University](https://en.scu.edu.cn/).

 # Projects

 ## Depth of field extension in Fourier ptychography microscope using digital refocusing
-*Independent Research, Supervised by Prof. An Pan,Xi'an Institute of Optics and Precision Mechanics,Chinese Academy of Science*
+*Independent Research, Supervised by Prof. An Pan, Xi'an Institute of Optics and Precision Mechanics, Chinese Academy of Science*     (2023/7- present)
 ## Fast scaled cylindrical holography based on scaled convolution
-* **Chao Tana**, Jun Wanga<sup>∗</sup>, Yang Wua, Jie Zhoua and Ni Chen                (2022/7-2021/7)
+**Chao Tana**, Jun Wanga<sup>∗</sup>, Yang Wua, Jie Zhoua and Ni Chen                (2022/7-2023/7)

 **Abstract**: Recently, the 360° display of cylindrical holography has garnered significant attention.
 However, existing studies have been limited to concentric cylindrical surfaces with equal heights, which restricts